Junglescout/junglescout-python-client/docs/index.rst

 Jungle Scout Python Client
 ##########################

-This is a Python client for the :js_api_docs:`Jungle Scout API <api>` which provides which provides sync and async interfaces.
+This is a Python client with both synchronous and asynchronous interfaces for interacting with the :js_api_docs:`Jungle Scout API <api>`.

 .. important::
     See the :js_api_docs:`Jungle Scout API reference <api>` for more information about the